oliviermirat/ZebraZoom/README.md

 - videoPixelSize : pixelSize of the video, if this parameter is not specified it will be set to the 'videoPixelSize' parameter set in the configuration file used to launch the tracking (and if also unspecified in the configuration file, it will be set to the value 1)<br/>
 - videoFPS : fps of the video, if this parameter is not specified it will be set to the 'videoFPS' parameter set in the configuration file used to launch the tracking (and if also unspecified in the configuration file, it will be set to the value 1)<br/>

-Launching this analysis with the command line 'python -m zebrazoom dataPostProcessing etc...' will generate an excel file containing all the information about instantaneous speed, moving and sleep time periods for each period and each well of the video.
+Launching this analysis with the command line 'python -m zebrazoom dataPostProcessing etc...' will generate an excel file containing all the information about instantaneous speed, moving and sleep time periods for each frame and each well of the video.
 The excel file is saved inside the result folder of each video (result folders are all stored inside the 'ZZoutput' folder) (and the 'ZZoutput' folder can be accessed by clicking on 'Open ZebraZoom's output folder: Access raw data' from the main menu of ZebraZoom's GUI (Graphical User Interface) (which can be opened with 'python -m zebrazoom').<br/>

 <H4 CLASS="western">Moving and sleeping times validation through visualization:</H4>